 Surrounded by and immersed in lush vegetation, this boutique property offers 30 rooms and villas built in Balinese style.
 The resort’s wish to preserve nature is omnipresent; the buildings have been constructed in respect of the existing landscape and rare trees have been conserved in the process.
 Winding paths through this little forest of villas and moss-covered walls of natural stones might even lead you to the small rice paddy in the middle of the resort, and some villagers are still taking care of it!

 Villas interior also respects the tradition of local craftsmanship.
-Furniture in teak wood, washstand made of stone, traditional ornaments on the walls and daily fresh flower arrangement and fruits are small details that make the stay in these spacious Deluxe rooms an enjoyable Balinese experience.
-Comfortable mosquito-net covered king size bed takes the central position of the chamber, with a view of the private green terrace, which makes morning wake-up something to look forward to.
+Furniture in teak wood, a washstand made of stone, traditional ornaments on the walls, and daily fresh flower arrangement and fruits are small details that make the stay in these spacious Deluxe rooms an enjoyable Balinese experience.
+A comfortable mosquito-net covered king-size bed takes the central position of the chamber, with a view of the private green terrace, which makes morning wake-up something to look forward to.
 My main objection would be the lack of the electricity plugs next to the bed – connecting one’s laptop or mobile phone at wall outlets and relaxing at the centrally placed bed don’t go hand in hand!
 Then again, maybe it’s a secret message to disconnect oneself from the technological addictions.